mamba-org/mamba/docs/source/usage/specs.rst

   followed by a ``<build_string>`` glob specification, here ``*cpython``.
 - Last, a bracket section of comma separated ``<attribute>`` = ``<value>``.
   In the example, we have two attributes, ``subdir`` and ``fn``.
-  Attribute values support quaoting with ``"`` or ``'``.
+  Attribute values support quoting with ``"`` or ``'``.
-  As such, they can be useful to set previously mentioned field without ambiguity.
+  As such, they can be useful to set previously mentioned fields without ambiguity.
   Valid attribute names are:

   - ``channel``, similar to ``<channel>``.